xinghua-qu/xinghua-qu.github.io/_pages/about.md

 - 🏆 Received _Outstanding Team_ award from Bytedance Seed.
 - 🎉 Our Bytedance Seed tech report about [Multimoal LLM Agent](https://arxiv.org/pdf/2509.14480) has been released.
 - 🎉 Two papers accepted by NeurIPS-2025.
 "Robust SuperAlignment" selected as spotlight.
-- 🎉 Serve as a judge for [GenAI Augmentation Challenge 2025](https://genai.ilabccds.com/) invited by NTU and ASTAR.
 - 🎉 Google scholar citation achieved 1000.
 - 🎉 Two papers accepted by ICCV-2025; One ICCV paper was selected as highlight.
 - 🏆 Received _Spot Bonus_ award for Breakthrough In New Area from Bytedance Seed (rate=2/366).